BironSu/FourSquareClone/README.md

 - The category under which the venue falls
 - The direction of the venue
 - A favorite button which allows the user to favorite the venue
+- A Tip button which allows the user to leave a tip

 ## List